SSWConsulting/SSW.Rules.Content/rules/when-to-email-chat-call-or-meet/rule.md

 ::: greybox
 Hi Matt,
-Blocked - I need your approval to keep working on the Northwind Traders Ltd project.
+❌ Blocked - I need your approval to keep working on the Northwind Traders Ltd project.
 Call me ASAP.
 :::
 ::: good
-Figure: Good example – The word "Blocked" makes it clear that this is urgent
+Figure: Good example – The "❌ Blocked" makes it clear that this is urgent.
+Similar to if you were to say "❌ Blocked" in a [Daily Scrum](/methodology-daily-scrums)
 :::

 In general, Teams is designed for real-time collaboration and communication, while email is better suited for asynchronous communication.
 Therefore, if you need to discuss something quickly or want to work collaboratively on a project, using Teams may be more appropriate.
 If, however, you need to communicate a more formal or official message, or want to provide detailed information that can be referenced later, an email may be more appropriate.